l-ramirez-lopez/resemble/README.md

 k-nearest neighbors of another given data set.

 ## New version
-During the recent lockdown time we invested some of our free time to come up with a new version of our package.
+During the recent lockdown we invested some of our free time to come up with a new version of our package.
 This new `resemble` 2.0 comes with MAJOR improvements and new functions!
 For these improvements major changes were required.
 The most evident changes are in the function and argument names.
 These have been now adapted to properly follow the [tydiverse style guide](https://style.tidyverse.org/).
-A number of changes have been done also for the sake of computational efficiency.
+A number of changes have been implemented for the sake of computational efficiency.
 These changes are documented in `inst\changes.md`.

 New interesing functions and fucntionality are also available, for example,